 The goal of the Urology Student Interest Group (USIG) is to expand medical student exposure to the field of urology, which is not a required rotation during clerkships and has an early match.
-Broadly speaking, urologists focus on the surgical and
+Broadly speaking, urologists focus on the surgical

-medical diseases of the male and female urinary tract and male genital tract.
-The USIG is committed to providing students with mentorship and shadowing opportunities in the medical school, summer research guidance, and information on the uniquely
+and medical diseases of the male and female urinary tract and male genital tract.
+The USIG is committed to providing students with mentorship and shadowing opportunities in the medical school, summer research guidance, and information on the

-much thought beyond kidney stones, come to a meeting and check it out!
+given urology much thought beyond kidney stones, come to a meeting and check it out!